Insurance for Personal Trainers

 Professional Liability Insurance

-Professional Liability insurance is essential to safeguarding your business and to ensure it stays fighting fit, especially in the event of an unwanted accident occurring.
+Professional Liability insurance (aka E&O insurance) is essential to safeguarding your business and to ensure it stays fighting fit, especially in the event of an unwanted accident occurring.
 When you’re in the business of giving advice, providing recommendations and creating solutions for clients you are unfortunately exposed to the risk of a potential claim for misleading information and malpractice, justified or not.

 A claim can result in not only astronomical litigation expenses but can have an irreparable result upon your personal training business’ assets, profitability and professional reputation.
 Could your business afford to be without coverage?